What I wish everyone knew about nutrition

 Does fibre count towards my carbohydrates?
 Yes, fibre does count towards your carbohydrates and should be added to your daily totals, although you should not be separating carbs and fibre and then adding them separately.
 For example, if you eat something with 15g of carbs and 6g of fibre, then you just ate 15g of carbs and not 15 + 6.

 If I eat under or above my calorie goal should I make up for it the next day?
-No, the best thing you can do is forget about it and move on (Unless you are in a contest prep and you eat under, in that case check out this article: Carb Cycling For Fat Loss).
+No, the best thing you can do is forget about it and move on.
 Jump straight back onto your usual macros and training program the very next day.
 This is where most people go wrong and end up starving themselves and doing stupid amounts of cardio to make up for their ‘big nights’ or ‘binges’.
 This can lead to poor training sessions and, in some cases, severe eating disorders.

 Does doing cardio on an empty stomach burn more fat?
 In my opinion your body does not burn fat according to how much food has been taken in before exercise.
 Weight gain or loss is dependent on whether or not you are in a negative energy balance.
 If you’d rather train on an empty stomach then so be it, but if you know you train better with some food in your system then don’t be afraid to fuel up ahead of your training session.

 Should I cut out coffee and tea?
 No way!
 Just know that your caramel latte you have each morning still has calories in it and should be accounted for (Same goes with the 2-3 sugars you might be adding in).